suzybee1987/ms1-ali-shiatsu/README.md

 - Scrollspy
   1. Scroll down the page
-  2. See the underlined nav links just before each new section is reached.
+  2. Notice the underlined nav links just before each new section is reached.
   3. Tested on all browsers and mobiles.

 - Footer